|36 points for degree completion*||On-campus instruction**|

-- All other required courses related to actuarial organization examinations may be waived if the student has met the requirements of these examinations.
+All other required courses related to actuarial organization examinations may be waived if the student has passed the corresponding SOA or CAS examinations listed below.
 Such students will substitute these courses with approved electives.
-Student may waive courses by providing a transcript from the SOA or other actuarial organization proving successful completion.
-Students not waived from required courses may also add electives to their program of study with the approval of the academic adviser.
+Student may waive courses by providing a transcript from the SOA or CAS, proving successful completion.

 Waiver rules applied if a student has passed SOA/CAS exams; for more details, see the Mapping of SOA/CAS Exams to Core Courses table below.